Chart Color Schemes

 Everton Park features high concentrations of group households, with a lower-than-average median household size

-Family households account for 66.9% of all households, including 28.6% couples with children, 24.9% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 33.1%, with lone person households at 28.0% and group households comprising 5.2%.
-The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.7.
+Family households constitute 66.9 percent of all households, including 28.6 percent couples with children, 24.9 percent couples without children, and 11.8 percent single parent families.
+Non-family households account for the remaining 33.1 percent, with lone person households at 28.0 percent and group households comprising 5.2 percent of the total.
+The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households